Professor Jonathan Davies

 Faculty: Business and Law

-School/department: Leicester Business School
+School/department: Leicester Castle Business School

 Address: The Gateway, De Montfort University, Leicester, UK, LE1 9BH